 Spendesk - for quick and easy e-receipts

 With its automated and streamlined digitization feature, Spendesk helps drag paper receipts kicking and screaming into the 21st century.
 Spendesk’s electronic capture and storage features help you save time and avoid stress, all while helping to ensure your legal compliance.

 How does it work?

-Spendesk’s Certified eReceipts feature lets you digitize and archive your receipts securely and conveniently, with the following three steps:
+Spendesk’s Certified eReceipts let you digitize and archive your receipts securely and conveniently, with the following three steps:

 - Take and upload a photograph of your paper receipt